toshiakit/NaiveBayes/README.md

 There is a one problem: log(0) results in error, so we want to apply Raplace smoothing by adding 1.

     log(p(word|class)) = log(count of word by class + 1) - log(total number of words by class + 1)

+Raplace smoothing in effect adds a baselne probability for all the words, so that rare words don't get 0% or 100% probability of spam or ham.
+So the reasonable starting point is that a word can occur at least once in each class.
+Instead of using 1/1, we can use 1/size of the vocabulary.

+    log(p(word|class)) = log(count of word by class + 1) - log(total number of words by class + size of vocabulary)

 ### Prediction

 Once we have the prior and conditional probabilities, we can predict the class of new emails as follows.